MathengeNewton/javascript-playground/Webpack/index.md

 Injecting a `<style>` tag into the DOM becomes negatively performant as our app grows.
 It is recommended to adhere to the "Critical CSS" strategy - i.e. loading only the minimum styles needed in the head of our HTML.
 The rest will be loaded in the footer with our bundle.js file.

+Alternatives:
+  * The `extract-text-webpack` plugin extracts CSS from our bundled JavaScript so that it can be cached.
+  * **Aphrodite** is a library that creates CSS styles from JavaScript code.

 ### Plugins

 Give us all the functionality not available in loaders, for example code compression.